alexandergerber/courses-tsa/chapter2.md

 xp: 100
 ```

-Before we can start to analyse a time series we need to load the desired data into R. A nice and easy way to do that is provided
+Before we can start to analyse a time series we need to load the data into R. A nice and easy way to do that is provided
 by the `quantmod` package.
-The package contains the function `getSymbols()` which can be used to import data from various sources such
+The package contains the function `getSymbols()` which can be used to import data from Yahoo Finance (`src = yahoo`)
-as Yahoo and Google Finance and the FRED (Federal Reserve Bank of St. Louis).
+and the Federal Reserve Bank of St. Louis (`src = FRED`).

-To import for example DAX data from Yahoo Finance we need to find the symbol Yahoo uses for the DAX.
+To import for example data from Yahoo Finance we need to find the symbol Yahoo uses for the DAX.
 You can find the symbol by using
 a search engine (search e.g. for Yahoo Finance DAX).
-Then we can pass this symbol as a string to `getSymbols(.,src = "yahoo", auto.assign = FALSE, return.class = "ts")`
-(meaning you should replace the dot by the symbol) and assign the result to a variable using `<-`.
+Then we can pass this symbol as a string to `getSymbols(.,src = "yahoo", auto.assign = FALSE)` (replace the dot by the symbol) and assign the result to a variable using `<-`.

 `@instructions`
 - Verify that the Yahoo Finance symbol for the DAX is ^GDAXI.